BillJr99/Ursinus-CS173/_pages/Labs/Strings/lab-words.md

 ### Exporting your Project for Submission

 Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.  **Be sure to save your README file before exporting the project, so that your work is included in the submission!**

+## For Fun: Choosing the Most Informative Wordle Guess

+Here is an interesting video from 3Blue1Brown describing the process by which one might select a Wordle guess that optimizes your chances of winning.
+He talks about some background in Information Theory, which is a mechanism by which we can quantify how much information we get -- in other words, by how much we narrow down the possible answers given a guess.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/v68zYyaEmEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>